MatthiasMi/BlockchainAndCryptocurrencyTechnologies/README.md

 - `ConsensusSimulationScript.sh`,
 - `ConsensusFromTrust/MainPA2.java`,

-to check the functionality for the fictitious network reaching consensus among a majority.
+to check the functionality for the fictitious network reaching consensus among a majority (reproducibly).

 To ease offline testing `ConsensusFromTrust/MainPA2.java` provides the functionality to automatically test a specifiable amount of instantiations.